JustinWinthers/ntlm-soap-request/README.md

 | `endpoint` | set to the full url address of the windows service you're calling.
 Be sure to include the protocol `http:\\` or `https:\\` in the address

+## Other Notes

+- I highly recommend using the promise api over the callback api.
+The promise API will handle retry's if the connection closes because the connection has been idle.
+A retry will be sent to reauthorize the request.
+However, if you use the callback api then you will have to manage this yourself by inspecting the error

 ## Author

 **[Follow me (@javascriptbully) on Twitter!](https://twitter.com/intent/user?screen_name=javascriptbully)**